jaericho/jaericho.github.io/_drafts/2021-10-01-Plexs-Skip-Intro-Custom-Transcode-Dir.md

 ![Plex Transcoder temporary directory setting](assets/2021/10/plex-transcoder-temp-dir.png)

-Perhaps, not using the root of a drive might have been a good idea, I've ran into [that issue](2017-04-07-WSUS-Doesnt-Download-Updates.md) before.
+Perhaps adding a subdirectory and not using the root of a drive might have been a good idea.
+I've ran into [that issue](2017-04-07-WSUS-Doesnt-Download-Updates.md) before.